Muirfield/pocketmine-plugins/GrabBag/README.md

 The following commands are available:

 * **after** _<seconds>_ _<command>_
-  after : schedule command after a number of seconds
+  schedule command after a number of seconds

   Will schedule to run *command* after *seconds*

 * **as** _<player>_ _<command>_
-  as : run command as somebody else
+  run command as somebody else

 * **at** _<time>_ _[:]_ _command_
-  at : schedule command at an appointed date/time
+  schedule command at an appointed date/time

   Will schedule to run *command* at the given date/time.
 This uses php's [strtotime](http://php.net/manual/en/function.strtotime.php)